hsiy/AAC-Capstone/README.md

-"# AAC-Capstone"
+## AAC-Capstone

-"AAC-Capstone is our capstone project that provides a web application for the Academic Assessment Committee at the University of Nebraska at Omaha.
+AAC-Capstone is our capstone project that provides a web application for the Academic Assessment Committee at the University of Nebraska at Omaha.

 Currently, the AAC has a member of different degree programs at UNO fill out an assessment of their respective program once every year or couple of years.
 They fill this report out on a word document and send it back and forth between the AAC and the faculty member.
 This process is tiresome and lengthy.